imb/fctx/doc/usr/source/api_fct.rst

     equality is done based on first checking for NULL values, then making a case-sensitive compare.

+.. cfunction:: fct_chk_incl_str(s, check)

+    *New in FCTX 1.3* Causes a test failure when it can not find *check* within the given string, *s*.
+NULL is treated as a blank string in this case, thus if *check* is NULL, all *str* will pass.
+Down in the guts of this function, there is a call to the Standard C *strstr* function.

 .. cfunction:: fct_chk_neq_dbl(a, b)

     *New in FCTX 1.1*.
 Causes a test failure if *a* == *b*.
 Testing for